 And what’s the biggest emitter of greenhouse gases in farming?

 A kilogram of beef is responsible for more greenhouse gas emissions than driving for 3 hours while leaving all the lights on back home.

-According to the World Resources Institute, each year, beef provides 3% of the calories in the US diet, yet is responsible for half the emissions.
+According to the World Resources Institute, each year, beef provides 3% of the calories in the US diet, yet is responsible for more than half of the emissions.